dawnscribbler/dawnscribbler.github.io/stations.md

 V. We adore Thee, O Christ, and we praise Thee.<br>
 R. Because by Thy holy Cross, Thou hast redeemed the world.

-Consider that the Jews, seeing that at each step Jesus from weakness was on the point of expiring, and fearing that He would die on the way, when they wished Him to die the ignominious death of the Cross, constrained Simon the Cyrenian to carry the Cross behind our Lord.
+Consider that the Jews seeing that at each step Jesus from weakness was on the point of expiring and fearing that He would die on the way when they wished Him to die the ignominious death of the Cross constrained Simon the Cyrenian to carry the Cross behind our Lord.

 My most sweet Jesus, I will not refuse the Cross, as the Cyrenian did; I accept it; I embrace it.
 I accept in particular the death Thou hast destined for me; with all the pains that may accompany it; I unite it to Thy death, I offer it to Thee.
 Thou hast died for love of me; I will die for love of Thee, and to please Thee.
 Help me by Thy grace.